Blog

 By managing all the stages of this O2C process effectively, businesses can accelerate order fulfillment, streamline cash flow, and ensure compliant revenue recognition across their business.

 This is especially important for SaaS companies because with recurring billing cycles and ongoing subscriptions, there are more complexities around invoicing and revenue recognition than with your typical one-off transactions.
-Without the right controls and coordinated hand-offs between sales and accounting teams, you’ll have no way to accurately track the status of your deals, revenue, or collections..
+Without the right controls, like revenue recognition software, and smooth hand-offs between sales and accounting teams, it becomes nearly impossible to accurately track the status of deals, revenue, or collections.

 Q2C also includes contract lifecycle management, spanning initial subscription agreement to renewal and expansion.
-In other words, once a contract is signed, the order is placed, and the software subscription starts, only then does the narrower order-to-cash process begin.
+In other words, once a contract is signed, the order is placed, and the subscription billing software is activated, only then does the narrower order-to-cash process begin.

 So while Q2C takes a more holistic view of the entire revenue operations process, O2C focuses strictly on order fulfillment to payment.
 However, optimizing both of these cycles is key for subscription and SaaS businesses to accelerate their deals and smoothly transition customers from prospects to long-term buyers.